MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/add-team-members-grid.md

 Instead of directly booking a resource on a resource request, a Resource manager can propose a resource to the Project manager.
 A Resource manager might use this option when an exact match for the requirements isn't available.
 When a Resource manager proposes a resource, the Project manager sees that the **Status** field for the generic team member is changed to **Needs Review**.

-You can view the proposed resource together iwth a visualization fo teh effect of the proposal's booking.
+You can view the proposed resource together with a visualization fo the effect of the proposal's booking.

-1. TDouble-click the team member that has a status of **Needs Review**.
+1. Double-click the team member that has a status of **Needs Review**.
 2. Select the **Proposed Resources** tab.
 3. Select **Accept All Proposals** to accept all proposed resources or **Reject All Proposals** to reject them.
 If you accept the proposed resources, they are hard-booked on the project as team members and replace the generic resources.